January in London, England

 Best of all, the university is located in inner London, 6 miles from London’s West End, with convenient bus links to Putney and Hammersmith, and within an easy train ride to central London from nearby Barnes Station.

-Program fees include a meal card pre-loaded with £220 (£12 per day) which is valid at a number of eateries on campus.
+Program fees include a meal card pre-loaded with £250 (approx. £17 per day) which is valid at a number of eateries on campus.
 Students swipe the card when buying meals or snacks and will be able to see how much is left on the card with each purchase.
 Dietary requirements can be catered for.
-There are many eateries on-campus as well as in the surrounding areas (meals purchased off campus are at own expense), as well as kitchen facilities that can be used in the accommodation.
+There are many eateries on-campus as well as in the surrounding areas (meals purchased off campus are at own expense).
+Students will also have access to a small kitchen on-campus, however this is not directly in the accommodation.

 Program Fee & Dates